tibbdc/AutoESDCas/doc/README.md

         - iii.
 Manual provision of primer design range.
       - Additionally, sgRNA sequence fragments are obtained through primer annealing, and the recombinant plasmid fragments where the sgRNA is located are obtained through enzymatic cleavage.

-**AutoESDCas** offers multiple flexible usage options to cater to diverse user needs:
+Additionally, **AutoESDCas** offers multiple flexible usage options to cater to diverse user needs:
   1. **Exclusive focus on sgRNA design**:
       - In this mode, users can swiftly and accurately design sgRNA sequences tailored to their experimental requirements.
       - Opt for this approach if sgRNA design is your primary concern.